ratwolfzero/hopalong_python/README.md

 ### Conclusion

 Overall, the two-pass approach strikes the best balance of speed, efficiency, and simplicity, making it ideal for high-iteration calculations of the Hopalong Attractor.
-Despite the need to recalculate trajectory points, it avoids the pitfalls of alternative solutions, see lternatives.
+Despite the need to recalculate trajectory points, it avoids the pitfalls of alternative solutions.

 ### Two-Pass Code Section